1. Key Characteristics of Beagles

 MEDIUM: Beagles are energetic and have great stamina, so they require daily exercise.
 A brisk daily walk or slow jog is recommended.

 This breed is active indoors and does well in apartments with regular exercise, although a small yard would be a bonus.
 Beagles must be kept on a lead or leash when outdoors because they are likely to chase after smaller animals or ignore commands and take off to track a scent.

-Also check for ticks, cuts and debris on beagles who fulfill working or hunting jobs outdoors.
-Checked and clean the teeth daily, and maintain nails at an acceptable length.
+Also check for ticks, cuts and debris on Beagles who fulfill working or hunting jobs outdoors.
+Check and clean the teeth daily, and maintain nails at an acceptable length.

-MEDIUM: Although beagles are active and energetic, they are still prone to certain health problems.
-These include:
+MEDIUM: Although Beagles are active and energetic, they are still prone to certain health problems, including:

 - Heart disease

 - Chondrodysplasia (cartilage and bone problems most often affecting the legs/feet)

 |Tolerate Being Alone